- Lead Conversion Rate: Measures how effectively you turn leads into bookings. Aim for a 1.5%-2.5% website conversion rate.

 Once you’ve outlined your goals, follow these steps to identify the most useful metrics:

-Review your existing technology and reporting systems, such as:
+Review your existing technology and reporting systems, such as:- Property management systems

 Ensure you have reliable and consistent data sources for each metric you want to track.